 - Must certify with the Treasury and IRS, via a self-certification filed with federal tax returns (Form 8996).

 Finally, the “QOZ business property” that an O Fund invest in must be “substantially all” in a QOZ, which under the proposed rules is met if 70% or more of the property is in a QOZ.
-The statute also requires that after an O Fund acquires QOZ business property that it be either new or “substantially improved,” which means investing at least as much on the improvement as was paid for the used asset.
-The proposed rules state that the basis of the land a business sits on does not need to be included for that requirement, thus reducing the required investment amounts.
+The statute also requires that after an O Fund acquires QOZ business property that it be either "original use" (new) or “substantially improved,” which means investing at least as much on the improvement as was paid for the used asset.
+"Original use" commences with depreciation, so an unfinished asset purchase by an O Fund in a QOZ can qualify for original use as long as it has not been depreciated yet.
+In addition, vacant/abandoned property can be considered original use if it has been in that state for at least five years.
+The proposed rules state that the basis of the land a business sits on does not need to be included for the substantial improvement requirement, thus reducing the required investment amounts.

 I am a real estate professional.
 What does this mean for my business?